cablehead/xs/README.md

 ## Built-in Topics

 - `xs.start`: emitted when the server mounts the stream to expose an API
+- `xs.stop`: emitted when the server stops :: TODO

 - `xs.pulse`: (synthetic) a heartbeat event you can configure to be emitted every N seconds when in follow mode